sqlparser/gspHome/_tutorials/gsp-demo-data-lineage.md

 from tbl a left join TT b on (a.key=b.key)
 ```

-The value of select result: `teur` depends on the source column `tbl.kamut` in case expression, althrough it's value is not derived from `tbl.kamut` directly.
+The value of select result: `teur` depends on the source column `tbl.kamut` in case expression, although it's value is not derived from `tbl.kamut` directly.